-There is a Hollywood teen college romcom called 10 Things I Hate About You?.
-A feisty ?shrew? of a student refuses to date anyone because that would conform with societies expectations.
+There is a Hollywood teen college romcom called 10 Things I Hate About You.
+A feisty ‘shrew’ of a student refuses to date anyone because that would conform with societies expectations.
 When young, you can feel the same about applying getting a job or training to upskill.
 Why conform to society expectations by putting on a suit and having to telling some loser what your skills and weaknesses are?
-But unless your Mark Zuckerberg wearing a hoodie to meet investors, if you want a career you need to think about how you operate.
+But unless you’re Mark Zuckerberg wearing a hoodie to meet investors, if you want a career you need to think about how you operate.
 Here are some of my top 10 tips to be more employable;

 - Industry Skill.
 If you’re interested in Open Banking, Fitness, Dolphin Training – then write about it on places like LinkedIn with a blog.
 Employers will either find you, or if you find them and interview, then you can show you are genuinely interested in the industry.
-Go onto your ideal employers web-site and see if they are hiring, as it’s better for them to find an interest person direct without a recruitment middle man taking a slice.
+Go onto your ideal employers web-site and see if they are hiring, as it’s better for them to find an interested person directly, without a recruitment middle man taking a slice.

 - Tailor your CV.
 Every job is different, and your CV should be focussed on the needs of that company.
 Find out who might be interviewing you, look for things they’ve written or spoken about at conferences.
 Tailor your CV, show what training you’ve done and the relevant skills who have.